pods-framework/pods/readme.txt

 * New minimum PHP version required: PHP 7.2+ (previously: PHP 5.6+) — Hey!
 You should take the time to update to PHP 8.1+ because that is the lowest version actively supported by The PHP Group.

 * Feature: Conditional Logic for Fields - You can now choose to show or hide a field based on the value of another field.
 More will be expanded into this functionality in the future. #609 (@zrothauser, @sc0ttkclark, @Shelob9)
-* Added: New filter `pods_tribe_common_vendor_autoload` will now let you remove conflicting libraries from loading so your own libraries can continue to be used when that occurrs. (@sc0ttkclark)
+* Added: New filter `pods_tribe_common_vendor_autoload` will now let you remove conflicting libraries from loading so your own libraries can continue to be used when that occurs. (@sc0ttkclark)
 * Added: Set up backward compatible updates to our prior `depends-on` and related logic for internal conditional logic prior to Pods 3.0 so they now properly translate over to the new format required. (@sc0ttkclark)

 = 2.9.13 - March 15th, 2023 =